BenjaminNHannah/Final-Cut/README.md

 **'Live movie APIs'**: Added the ability to connect to The Movie Database (TMDB) in order to pull real time movie information from their servers to give users a complete movie database to generate recommendations from!

 **'Movie Posters'**: Added the ability for the app to pull movie posters in order to display an image related to the movie recommendation.

+## Module 8 Breakdown:

+**'UI improvements'**: Beautified and created a much more simplistic and intuitive UI for the application.

+**'Genre dropdown menu'**: Added a dropdown menu for the movie genres.